nitreojs/puregram/packages/puregram/README.md

   // every 5 seconds until `controller.abort()` is called
   const controller = context.createActionController('typing')

+  controller.start()

   await sleep(14_000) // just to make sure everything works

-  controller.abort() // make sure to call that!!!
+  controller.stop() // make sure to call that!!!

   return context.send('yeah so we are unable to deliver your message rn sorry') })
 ```

+of course, you are able to change `controller.action` and all the options mentioned below while the controller is running

 #### `createActionController` options